 The MMFLA and MRTMA require the agency to promulgate rules that ensure the safety, security, and integrity of the operation of marihuana businesses.
 The statutes also require licensees to comply with standards and requirements for marihuana businesses.
-There are costs associated with the statutory requirements implemented through the proposed rule changes.
+There are costs associated with the statutory requirements implemented through the proposed rules.
 This is an existing program, so the actual costs are already in place.
-These rule changes will not increase or decrease the compliance costs.
+These rules will not increase or decrease the compliance costs.